 Jay Rynenberg, Cofounder Of Asarai

-"We’ve taken an eco-friendly and sustainable approach to everyday living to not only minimize exposure to nasty chemicals and toxins, but also to limit our carbon footprint," Kim says.
-"The unique element of Australian beauty is driven by our culture and its people — nature and wellness is at the very center of our living and being."
-As part of the brand's sustainability promise, Dr. Roebuck's prioritizes local and sustainable ingredients, like biodegradable jojoba beads.
+"We’ve taken an eco-friendly and sustainable approach to everyday living to not only minimise exposure to nasty chemicals and toxins, but also to limit our carbon footprint," Kim says.
+"The unique element of Australian beauty is driven by our culture and its people — nature and wellness is at the very centre of our living and being."
+As part of the brand's sustainability promise, Dr. Roebuck's prioritises local and sustainable ingredients, like biodegradable jojoba beads.
 "We research and follow the supply from origin, extraction, and refinement of every single one of our ingredients to ensure it is from a sustainable and ethical source," says Zoe.
-"Sourcing these local ingredients and having Australian culture at the center of our branding allows us to share our home with the rest of the world."
+"Sourcing these local ingredients and having Australian culture at the centre of our branding allows us to share our home with the rest of the world."